DevOpsAutomationLabs/ELM_Velocity/docs/demo1/index.md

-# Integrate DevOps Velocity with ELM to achieve Business Outcomes
+# Integrating DevOps Velocity with ELM to achieve Business Outcomes

 ## Business Scenarios covered by this demonstration:
 ### * Visualize and Optimize the flow of work to improve team productivity